nextflow-io/nf-hack17-tutorial/README.md

 In this step you have learned:

-1. How write or use existing custom script in your Nextflow pipeline.
+1. How to write or use existing custom script in your Nextflow pipeline.
-2. How avoid the use of absolute paths having your script in the `bin/` project folder.
+2. How to avoid the use of absolute paths having your scripts in the `bin/` project folder.

 ### Step 9 - Executors

 Real world genomic application can spawn the execution of thousands of jobs.
-In this scenario a batch scheduler is commonly used to deploy the pipeline execution in a computing cluster, allowing the run of many jobs in parallel across many computers.
+In this scenario a batch scheduler is commonly used to deploy a pipeline in a computing cluster, allowing the execution of many jobs in parallel across many computing nodes.

-Nextflow has built-in support for most common used batch scheduler such Univa Grid Engine and SLURM between the [others](https://www.nextflow.io/docs/latest/executor.html).
+Nextflow has built-in support for most common used batch schedulers such as Univa Grid Engine and SLURM between the [others](https://www.nextflow.io/docs/latest/executor.html).

 To run your pipeline with a batch scheduler modify the `nextflow.config` file specifying